kadisoka/iam/README.md

 ### Monolithic service applications

-If your application is relatively small in scale, like a simple online shop, a CMS, or a blog, you could import this module into your application to provide user account management for your application.
+If you are writing web service in Go and it is relatively small in scale, like a simple online shop, a CMS, or a blog, you could import this module into your application to provide user account management.

 Monolithic architecture is preferable if your service is relatively small as it's easier to maintain.
 If your application is getting popular, you can